AMMARALBESANI/reading-notes/File Manipulation and System.IO.md

 ## How to: Read and write to a newly created data file
 This is a step-by-step guide to reading and writing newly created data files in .NET using the BinaryWriter and BinaryReader classes.
-And the importance of FileMode.Create and FileMode.CreateNew to prevent exceptions when creating new files.
+And mention the importance of FileMode.Create and FileMode.CreateNew to prevent exceptions when creating new files.
+When using FileMode.Create, if the file already exists, it will be overwritten with an empty file.
+This means that if the file exists, it will be replaced without throwing an exception.
+If the file does not exist, a new file will be created.
+On the other hand, FileMode.CreateNew is more restrictive.
+If the file already exists, it will throw an IOException, indicating that the file already exists and cannot be created again.
+This prevents accidentally overwriting existing files.
 The process involves creating an empty file stream, using a BinaryWriter to write a series of integers to the file, and then using a BinaryReader to read and print integers from the file.